 Today, many of us have forgotten this knowledge, especially in well-developed areas like most cities in the USA.
 This is because pharmaceutical companies came to be known in the 19th century.
 They aggressively marketed products as superior to raw herbs and formulas.
 To be fair, it is often true that pharmaceuticals (the medicine you get from an MD or DO) are often very strong and aggressive in the effect they have on the body, which can be good or bad.

 It would be foolish to say pharmaceuticals are terrible and never the right choice.
 In fact, pharmaceuticals are the best option in some cases, particularly when they can save or prolong life.
-These medications are too often over prescribed or used to allow someone to continue the bad habits that made them sick in the first place.
+Many medications are too often over prescribed or used to allow someone to continue the bad habits that made them sick in the first place.

 Herbal Medicine Today